 Arturia is a digital audio software company that develops top-notch music software and hardware for musicians at all levels.

-If you don’t have much interest in sound design, Pigments features a wide selection of neatly tagged presets that you can rely on to instantly get some great sounds.
-However, if you’re looking to understand the nuts-and-bolts of Pigments, these presets might feel a little overwhelming at first, since many of them feature a ton of complex settings and moving parts.
-If you want to get a clear understanding of what each parameter is doing, the Default preset might be a good starting point, which you can find by going to ALL TYPES → Template → Default.
+If you don’t have much interest in sound design, Pigments 3 features a wide selection of expertly-crafted presets that you can rely on to instantly get some great sounds.
+However, if you’re looking to understand the nuts-and-bolts of the synth, these presets might feel a little overwhelming at first, since many of them feature a ton of complex settings and moving parts.
+If you want to get a clear understanding of what each parameter is doing, the “Default” preset might be a good starting point, which you can find by going to ALL TYPES → Template → Default.

 The Synth tab

-You can customize the wavetable synth by either importing your own wavetable or working off of one of the many available presets (which span everything from Gentle Additives to Clownesque).
-You can also adjust parameters such as FREQUENCY MODULATION, PHASE DISTORTION, WAVEFOLDING, and more to fine-tune your sound.
+You can customize the wavetable synth by either importing your own wavetable or working off of one of the many available presets (which span everything from “Throaty Additive” to “Didgeridoo”).
+You can also adjust parameters such as frequency modulation, phase distortion, wavefolding, and more to fine tune your sound.

-You can design a dynamic, evolving sound with Pigments by modulating essentially any parameter in essentially any way you can imagine.
+Once you’ve gotten acquainted with the engines, you can design a dynamic, evolving sound with Pigments 3 by modulating essentially any parameter in any way you can imagine.
 The synth offers two main methods for modulation.

 The first method is to hover over any parameter’s rotary knob and hit the plus sign that appears:

-Then, dial in any amount of a wide array of possible modulation sources, ranging LFOs and envelopes to custom functions and binary waveforms, via this horizontal bar:
+Then, dial in any amount of a wide array of possible modulation sources, ranging LFOs and envelopes to binary waveforms and macros, via this horizontal bar:

 You’ll begin to see the the knob you selected move in sync with any modulation source(s) you dialed in.
 Furthermore, you can edit any of the modulation sources to get your knobs moving just right.

-Pro Tip: The four macro controls can be used to accomplish a different but related goal, allowing you to group and modulate multiple parameters with a single knob.
+Pro tip: The four macro controls can be used to accomplish a similar goal, allowing you to group and modulate multiple parameters with a single knob.
 They’re great for creating dramatic effects, and you can rename them to help you remember their function—you’ll see macros heavily used across many presets.

 The FX tab

 Once you’ve designed your sound, you can sweeten it with the many effects available in this tab.
-There are three FX busses, and each can load up to three of the following thirteen effects:
+There are two FX chains (in addition to a dedicated auxiliary chain), and each can load up to three of the following effects:

-Pro Tip: A cool trick that’s worth trying out is modulating the Send knob.
+Pro tip: A cool trick that’s worth trying out is modulating the Send and Dry / Wet knobs.
 Depending on the modulation source you use, this can allow you to have your effects beat energetically, fade in as a note sustains, etc.

 The Seq tab

-The sequencer has individual lanes for OCTAVE, VELOCITY, TRIGGER PROBABILITY, GATE LENGTH, and SLIDE – while many of these are customary across most sequencers, TRIGGER PROBABILITY in particular is a pretty unique feature that allows you to randomize the chances of certain step values being activated.
+The sequencer has individual lanes for Pitch, Octave, Velocity, Trigger Probability, Gate Length, and Slide.
+While many of these are customary across most sequencers, Trigger Probability in particular is a pretty unique feature that allows you to randomize the chances of certain step values being activated.
 This parameter helps make your pattern a little more variable and a little less predictable.

 The POLYRHYTHM section is another useful tool for adding fluctuations and complexity to your pattern.
-By activating the PolyR button, you’ll be able to set a different step size for each individual line by dragging the gray vertical bars (located after the 16th step by default).
+By activating the PolyR button, you’ll be able to set a different step size for each individual line by dragging the gray vertical bars.

 Go paint some sonic colors

-Hopefully this feature guide helps you get started with Arturia’s Pigments – if you have a question, leave it in the comments below.
+Hopefully this feature guide helps you get started with Arturia’s Pigments 3.
+If you have a question, leave it in the comments below.